Compare Plasma cutting and Laser cutting: Which is Better For You?

 high-powered laser beam a high-velocity stream of ionized gas

-Working Principle uses beam to melt, burn, or vaporize heat source on the material transfer high temperature ionized gas to plasma torch and cut through material
+Working Principle uses a beam to melt, burn, or vaporize heat source on the material transfer high-temperature ionized gas to a plasma torch and cut through material

-Regular Used materials metals, plastics, wood, and other materials requires precise and clean cuts Metal sheets, Pipes, and other materials requires fast and precise cuts
+Regular Used materials metals, plastics, wood, and other materials require precise and clean cuts Metal sheets, Pipes, and other materials require fast and precise cuts

 Thickness requirement Thinner material Thick material